atilaqi/warehouse-monitor/README.md

 ### Introduction
 This demo features two Netty servers within the warehouse service that receive UDP data from sensors and forward it to a Kafka cluster.
-The monitoring service reads the data and prints alert information to the console if any thresholds are exceeded.
+The monitoring service reads the data from Kafka and prints alert information to the console if any thresholds are exceeded.

 ### How to Run the Demo